 What performance benefits can I expect?

 The results depend entirely on your own code.
 You might find it makes absolutely no difference whatsoever, or you might find it increases your framerate tenfold.
 Whenever you have performance issues though, you should consider profiling your code to see what’s actually slowing you down before making any big changes.
-This technique will only work if significant bottlenecks exist in one or more inline-able functions.
+This technique will only work if significant bottlenecks exist in one or more functions which can be inlined.

 Setting it up in VS2010